-As described in more detail in the Investment Adviser's review, market conditions for new investment remained competitive in the year.
+As described in more detail in the Investment Adviser's review on pages 18 and 19, market conditions for new investment remained competitive in the year.
 There is significant demand for infrastructure investments, driving up asset prices and putting pressure on projected returns.
 This has been the case particularly in the core infrastructure and secondary PPP markets in Europe.